When one Boom Tube Closes, Another One Opens…

 Meanwhile with Marvel Studios in their release of Loki in June of 2021, their concept of the multi-verse has already been introduced, in an in-universe fashion using plot threads established in previous MCU films woven cleverly into the plot of the streaming mini-series and folded nicely into anticipation for being addressed in upcoming releases.

-In short, Marvel Studios has beaten DC to the launch of the “multi-verse” concept in their cinematic universe, without having to reference any previous reboots of their fiction, because they don’t have any rebooted former attempts to adapt their content seriously on the record.
+In short, Marvel Studios has beaten DC to the launch of the “multi-verse” concept in their cinematic universe, without having to reference any previous reboots of their own fiction, because they don’t have any rebooted former attempts to adapt their content seriously on the record.
 However, just in case that reboot-deboot nostalgia has some additional audience appeal, the MCU has covered its bases there via their partnership with Sony Pictures.
 The upcoming Spider-Man: Far From Home involves Alfred Molina and Jamie Foxx both reprising their past roles from Sony’s original Spider-Man franchise in rumored multiversial shenanigans, with past Spider-Man actors like Tobey Macguire and Andrew Garfield rumored to appear as well.
-Of course, it’s always wise to take rumors and speculation about the MCU with a grain of salt.

 Nonetheless, with an expansive slate of productions announced, it’s certain that WB is betting that there will be enough product and enough storylines to ruminate over for the hashtags campaigns around the release of Zack Snyder’s Justice League to fade into the background of internet history.
 The relevancy of the concerns of these movements will be snowed under by the processing of new adaptation stories for DC fans (and the new arguments and controversies associated, no doubt) and the continuing presentation of blockbuster opportunities for filmmakers.
 No one has a reason to support persisting with them, when the presence of opportunity leads everyone to want to return to “business as usual.”